Asian Giant Hornet ("Murder Hornet") Control in San Antonio, TX

 Why asian giant hornet ("murder hornet") shows up the way it does in San Antonio specifically — as opposed to, say, Dallas or the coast — comes down to the ground, the trees, and what people have built on top of both.

-Monte Vista / Tobin Hill / King William — Older masonry and stucco homes, Victorian and Craftsman historic architecture.
-Paper wasps on deep eaves and red wasps in attic voids are the signature service.
+Monte Vista / Tobin Hill / King William — This area features older masonry and stucco homes with beautiful Victorian and Craftsman architecture.
+We often deal with paper wasps nesting under deep eaves and red wasps hiding in attic voids.

 What we actually do on a asian giant hornet ("murder hornet") job in San Antonio depends on three things: where the nest is, how old the building is, and what the family situation looks like.
 Ground nest on a lot with young kids and a dog gets treated very differently than an aerial nest in an empty guest house.
 We'll talk that through on site.

-This is not pest control work.
-This is agricultural quarantine response.
+This isn’t pest control work; it’s agricultural quarantine response.